 Other Neocate Products

-At this time we have not received kosher certification for any other Neocate products.
-The other Neocate powdered products are all made with similar ingredients from the same suppliers and in the same facility, but we have not sought certification for them at this time.
-You can read more information about informal KLBD assessment of other Nutricia products here.
+While Neocate Infant was the first Neocate formula to be certified kosher pareve, the list has grown over the years.
+Neocate powdered products are all made with similar ingredients from the same suppliers and in the same facility, but not all have been certified.
+You can read more information about informal KLBD assessment of other Neocate products and Duocal here.

 We know that some of our customers are happy to see the KLBD logo on Neocate Infant DHA/ARA.
 Are you one of those customers, and how important is this to you?